SpektraSystems/Microsoft-Cloud-Workshop/serverless-architecture/README.md

 # Notes to Instructors / Proctors

-### SavePlateData and queuePlateForManualCheckup is not triggered by event trigger.

-### Computer vision api OCR not proccessed.

 # Help and Support

 If you require any help during the workshop, please reach out to the instructor / proctors.
 Instructors / proctors might escalate the issue to remote support team, at that time, please pass on your AAD User ID (aad_user_xyz), so that it is easier to look up your environment.